Uniform civil code a difficult issue: Amartya Sen | Law-Order

 - India

-Nobel Laureate Amartya Sen on Wednesday claimed that the Uniform Civil Code is a "difficult" issue and efforts are on to make it easy.
+Nobel Laureate Amartya Sen has said the concept of Uniform Civil Code, though not a new one, is a "difficult issue".

-"The Uniform Civil Code is a difficult issue.
-Now attempts are on to make it easy.
+"The Uniform Civil Code is a difficult and old issue.
 There are differences among us.
 There are differences of religions, there are differences in rules and customs.
 We need to remove those differences and be united.
 "I read in the newspaper that there should not be any more delay in implementing the Uniform Civil Code.
-No idea from where such a nonsense concept has come," Sen told reporters at his home here.
+No idea from where such a nonsense concept has come," Sen told reporters at his home here on Wednesday.

 The UCC refers to a common set of laws on marriage, divorce and inheritance that would be applicable to all Indian citizens irrespective of religion, tribe or other local customs.